What causes the mind to become blind? Don’t let this happen to you.

 The Three Main Causes of Blindness

-Blindness is a term we associate with the eyes.
+When we hear the term blindness, we usually think of the eyes.
 But the eyes are just one tool of perception.
 Perception takes place in the mind.
 People who are blind still visualize and see things in the mind’s eye.

 Similarly, when we dream, we visualize with the mind.
-The inability of the mind to consider and accept ideas and facts is the worst type of blindness.
+The mind’s inability to consider and accept ideas and facts is the worst type of blindness.
 It is the mind that sees; the eyes are just one tool.
 So, what are the three main causes of blindness?

 1) Diseases of the Eye

-Only one of the major causes involves the eyes.
-Medical science is successful in treating diseases of the eye, such as macular degeneration, cataracts, and diabetic retinopathy.
+Only one of the significant causes involves the eyes.
+Medical science successfully treats the eye diseases, such as macular degeneration, cataracts, and diabetic retinopathy.
 However, these physical ailments aren’t responsible for most cases of blindness.

 The Eyes are Useless if the Mind is Blind

 Politics is a tool of religion.
 It is what religion uses to formalize its beliefs and values into the cultural narrative.
-Religion and politics are the worst kinds of blindness.
-It is the hardest to cure.
-These two cause irreparable impairment of perception, logical reasoning, and rational judgment.
+Religion and politics create the most devastating blindness of the mind.
+When these distort perception, they are hard to overcome.
+These sources two cause irreparable impairment of perception, logical reasoning, and rational judgment.
 How does this happen?
 Why do people choose this type of perceptual blindness?

 Not all religions or political opinions cause perceptual blindness.
 This blindness results from exposure to harmful values.
-What are the harmful values?
-These systems that sell hate, spawn genocide, wars, and discrimination of races, ethnicity, and gender.
-All the while proclaiming they are agents of love.
+What are the destructive values?
+These systems sell hate, spawn genocide, wars, and discrimination of races, ethnicity, and gender.
+All the while proclaiming, they are agents of love.

-These types of religions and political views use specific mind control tactics to promote and install their values.
-These systems are the most harmful because they establish boundaries and limitations on independent thought.
-They tell you what to believe.
-They tell you what is wrong and what is right.
-The beliefs become your identity and you will protect it with violence.
+These religions use specific mind control tactics to promote and install their values.
+We find extremist political groups also use similar techniques to sell unsubstantiated claims.
+These systems are harmful to all of society.
+Their goal is to promote ideologies that support justification for violence and discrimination.
+They tell you what is wrong and what is right, and some people are captivated by this propaganda.
+The beliefs become your identity, and you will protect it with violence.
 Of the three main causes of blindness, these two are the most dangerous.

 Why Perceptual Blindness Is Hard to Cure

 This indoctrination often starts early in childhood.
-It also targets the vulnerable in society, because when you are in need, you are susceptible to groupthink manipulation tactics.
+It also targets the vulnerable in society.
+When you are in need, you are susceptible to groupthink manipulation tactics.
 The effects of this type of systematic indoctrination depend upon how integrated you’ve become in the propositions they are selling.

-Without a doubt, this describes the characteristics of the Abrahamic Religions.
+Without a doubt, this describes the characteristics of the Abrahamic Religions (2).
 The Western organized religions of Semitic origin, Judaism, Christianity, and Islam.
 These religions are the re-branding of mythologies of the ancient Egyptian, Persian, and Babylonian empires.
 They are mythology presented as fact.

 Even if you aren’t a follower of one of these religions, they still affect people because of their colossal social reach.
 They infect our society through their political acolytes.
 They prove that the eyes are useless if the mind is blind.
 The level of influence depends on how much social integration they have in your life.
 There are specific tools of doctrine for integrating people into these paradigms.